mystenmark/sips/sips/sip-58.md

 The Address Balance system is built on the accumulator system, with the following additional properties:
 - Any transaction can merge (deposit) to any accumulator.
 - Only the owner of an accumulator can split (withdraw) from it.
-- `T` must be a type of the form form `0x2::balance::Balance<S>`, that is, only standard currencies can be sent using address balances.
+- `T` must be a type of the form `0x2::balance::Balance<S>`, that is, only standard currencies can be sent using address balances.

 The accumulator system is not currently extensible by user code, but it may be in the future if there are compelling use cases for this.

 ### Transaction Format

-Transactions gain a new type of `CallArg` called `CallArg::FundsWitdrawal` which expresses an attempted reservation from an address balance.
+Transactions gain a new type of `CallArg` called `CallArg::FundsWithdrawal` which expresses an attempted reservation from an address balance.
-`CallArg::FundsWitdrawal` specifies the amount of the reservation, the type of currency being reserved, and the owner of the funds (typically the transaction sender).
+`CallArg::FundsWithdrawal` specifies the amount of the reservation, the type of currency being reserved, and the owner of the funds (typically the transaction sender).

 At execution time, all `CallArg::FundsWithdrawal` inputs are converted into `0x2::funds_accumulator::Withdrawal<T>` objects.
-These objects behave similary to `0x2::balance::Balance<T>` in that they have `split` and `join` operations.
+These objects behave similarly to `0x2::balance::Balance<T>` in that they have `split` and `join` operations.
 They can be converted into `0x2::balance::Balance<T>` via the `redeem()` method.
 Withdrawals are not actually considered to have been withdrawn unless redeemed.
 In other words, if you create a `Withdrawal<T>` but do not `redeem()` it, your balance will not change.

 The purpose of the reservation system is two-fold:
 - It allows signers of transactions to easily verify the maximum amount of outflows from their account before signing a transaction.
 - It allows the scheduler to avoid scheduling a transaction or set of transactions that could cause underflow of any account.
 Because the scheduler guarantees that underflow cannot occur, the system does not require any account-level locking at execution time for safety.
-This results in unlimited parallelism for withdraws.
+This results in unlimited parallelism for withdrawals.

 ### Move API

-The Move API consists of the following three functions
+The Move API consists of the following three functions:

         /// Send a `Balance` to an address's funds accumulator. public fun send_funds<T>(balance: Balance<T>, recipient: address) {